The rugged northeastern corner of Oregon may seem too far from the Pacific Ocean to be one of the state’s hotbeds for

 They often delay their journey up the Columbia and Snake rivers and pull into cooler tributaries to wait out the hot weather, with most arriving in Snake River country in the early fall.

-But definitely check the rules before bagging that many steelies, because there have been low-run years in which ODFW temporarily reduces the bag limit.
+But definitely check the rules for updates before bagging that many steelies, because there definitely have been low-run years in which ODFW temporarily reduces the bag limit.

 Check out these great rivers: